warne2tj/IdleHeroesPVPSimulator/README.md

 Hero Mechanics:
   * TBD as heroes are implemented
-  * Baade 5* vs. Foolish
-    + Attack amount always the same
-    + Is the second part of the last passive another source of damage?
-    + So additional damage does not trigger if hero dies from first part?
   * Carrie
     + Dodge, is it all or nothing?
 Do basics or actives that do multiple attacks dodge all or is each attack evaulated separately?
 Ex: Garuda.
     + Her percent attack per energy is true damage?